 The combination of the two disciplines — caving and the science around it — allowed her to take part in research projects across the globe, such as studying landscape evolution in Borneo, collaborating on hurricane projects, and dating meteorites.

 Moseley’s current work at the Innsbruck Quaternary Research Group spurred her to undertake this new adventure with the Northeast Greenland Caves Project.
-Intrigued with this region’s caves, Moseley began assembling a team to explore and research the area.
+Intrigued with this region’s caves, Moseley then began assembling a team to explore and research the area.

 She explains that it will be the first record of the past lives of these caves.